Música Norteña: Mexican Migrants Creating a Nation Between Nations: Background

 Ragland had talked to various norteña-related figures and had been involved in the study of that field for a period.
-She conducted research in th United States and Mexico, with such research taking ten years.
+She conducted research in the United States and Mexico, with such research taking ten years.
 In Mexico she did research in Nuevo Leon and Tamaulipas.
 In the United States she did her research in New York, Texas, and Washington.

 Contents

 The book is arranged in a "roughly chronological" order, according to Ruth Hellier-Tinoco of the University of California, Santa Barbara.
 There is an introduction before the five chapters.

-Corridos and their continuity with norteñą are discussed in chapter 1, along with how norteñą differs from tejano music and conjunto.
-The history of norteñą is in Chapter 2.
-The 19402-1960s arrival of Mexicans into the United States and how that influenced the course of norteñą is in Chapter 3.
-How post-1964 illegal immigration contributed to norteñą and Ramon Ayala's role in the genre are documented in Chapter 4.
+Corridos and their continuity with norteña are discussed in chapter 1, along with how norteña differs from tejano music and conjunto.
+The history of norteña is in Chapter 2.
+The 1940s–1960s arrival of Mexicans into the United States and how that influenced the course of norteña is in Chapter 3.
+How post-1964 illegal immigration contributed to norteña and Ramón Ayala's role in the genre are documented in Chapter 4.
 Los Tigres del Norte is in Chapter 5.
 There is a conclusion at the end.

 It also includes transcribed versions of music, lyrics, and photographs of musicians.

 Reception

 Hellier-Tinoco gave the book a positive review, calling it a "significant addition" to its field.

 Maria Herrera-Sobek of University of California, Santa Barbara stated that overall "the book is well done and is an excellent contribution" to its field.

-Reviwer Alejandro Madrid stated the author did a "wonderful job".
+Reviewer Alejandro Madrid stated the author did a "wonderful job".

 Marsh described the book as "a rich and fascinating study" of its subject.

 Brenda M. Romero of the University of Colorado at Boulder stated it "is a valuable new resource".

 Guadalupe San Miguel of the University of Houston stated that this book "is an interesting book with some fascinating insights."
-He criticized the author's understanding of norteño music as being "too limited" and her definition of it as being "too broad and non-inclusive of border developments".
+However, he criticized the author's understanding of norteño music as being "too limited" and her definition of it as being "too broad and non-inclusive of border developments".
 San Miguel stated that the author "conflates regions, experiences, and musical styles" and did not sufficiently differentiate between the various genres of music along the U.S. Mexican border.